-Best Disability Insurance for Individuals
+Best Disability Insurance Guide

 Short-term disability insurance can be tailored to have different elimination periods.
 Typically, the elimination period for accident is zero days.
 The elimination period for sickness is 7 days or longer, normally up to 90 days, with some carriers offering up to 180 days for both accident and sickness in order to get you the lowest rates on short-term disability insurance.